RESERVA LAPA VERDE

 WHAT DOES TROPICA VERDE DO?

 • The Maquenque protected area forms a central part of the San Juan – La Selva Biological Corridor, which, together with other smaller protected areas and the surrounding buffer zones, covers a total area of 250,000 hectares.
+Since even the soldier’s macaw knows no borders, cooperation with other initiatives and organizations is an important move

 News about this project